 Beating the closing line is more important than you think.
 The final odds are usually the sharpest, most accurate you'll see.
 The market has had time to sort itself out, the smart money has come in, and all the important info is baked into the price.

 CLV is a long-term success indicator that tells you more about your betting strategy than your win-loss record.
 You might get lucky and win a few bets with bad numbers, but consistently beating the closing line over hundreds of bets is no accident.
-Sharp bettors know that if you keep getting better numbers than closing, profits will follow.
+Sharp bettors know that if you consistently get better numbers than the closing line, profits will follow.

 Not all line movements are the same.
 A half-point move in an NFL game when crossing key numbers (like 3 or 7) is worth way more than a full-point move in college basketball.
-Smart bettors pick their spots and put more weight on meaningful line movements.
+Smart bettors pick their spots and place more emphasis on significant line movements.

 Multiple sportsbook accounts equal more CLV opportunities.
 Having accounts at different books lets you: